anuragkumarkushwaha/ApnaLawyer/README.md

 ## Usage 🔍

-Navigate to the local URL provided by Streamlit to interact with the ApnaLaw chatbot.
+Navigate to the local URL provided by Streamlit to interact with the ApnaLawyer chatbot.
 Enter your legal queries and receive precise information derived from the indexed legal documents.
 Utilize the chat interface to engage in a legal discussion and get accurate advice.<br>